jim3/Inventory-Parts-CRUD-App/README.md

 ### Description

-A CRUD app for parts, mainly just an exercise to learn more about creating web API's.
+A CRUD app for parts, a learning exercise to learn more about creating web API's.

 Express.js handles the routing and server-side logic.
 Sequelize ORM is used to interact with a SQLite3 database.
 The focus of the project is to learn more about how to build server-side.
 There is a front-end to simply demonstrate how the API works.
 Things I plan to implement in